 The Center houses the Global Justice Clinic, the Just Security blog, and two UN experts and their research staff: the UN Special Rapporteur on extreme poverty and human rights and the UN Special Rapporteur on the right to truth, justice, reparation, and guarantees of non-recurrence.
 This year, Center faculty and staff will be working across a diverse range of issues, including:

 - poverty in the United States

 - corporate accountability and remedies for human rights violations

 - national security law and international law involving use of force and armed conflict

 - transitional justice

 - resilience and vicarious trauma among human rights workers

 Students who are also interested in working on their own academic research projects are strongly encouraged to consider the program.
 Human Rights Scholars will benefit from guidance and feedback from CHRGJ faculty and staff.
 At the discretion of the supervisor, earning academic credit may be an option through NYU’s Directed Research program or through enrollment in a course with a writing component taught by CHRGJ faculty.
 Scholars writing papers will be encouraged to submit papers to CHRGJ and IILJ’s annual Emerging Human Rights Scholarship Conference, a forum that provides students with the unique opportunity to receive detailed feedback from experts and peers in order to prepare work of publishable quality.

-Human Rights Student Scholars will be offered work space at the Center and opportunities to engage closely with CHRGJ’s community of faculty, staff, and visiting scholars through invitations to its social events, research workshops, and expert convenings.
+Human Rights Scholars will be offered work space at the Center and integrated into CHRGJ’s community of staff, faculty, and visiting scholars through invitations to its social events, research workshops, and expert convenings.